 Globally, age-friendly cities, communities, and practices have become synonymous with an ageing population – building communities that will foster active ageing, removing physical and social barriers, and promoting independence.
 Age-friendly environments are adaptive throughout its structures and services, in order to increase accessibility and inclusivity of all people within a community, regardless of needs and capacities, particularly the older populations.

-Thanks to the Hall & Prior Health and Aged Care Group, the International Federation on Ageing is proud to announce the development of an interactive learning platform known as the Age-friendly Innovation Exchange (AFIX).
+Thanks to the Hall & Prior Health and Aged Care Group, the International Federation on Ageing established the interactive learning platform known as the Age-friendly Innovation Exchange (AFIX).

 AFIX aims to be a point of connection that enables knowledge exchange by creating opportunities for intersectoral dialogue, problem solving and sharing opportunities to collaborate and partner in the field.
 There will be opportunities for private networking, troubleshooting, consultancy, educational webinars and a community chest of resources.